Wali Dad

 Then Wali Dâd told the merchant all that had happened.
 On the merchant's advice, Wali Dâd sent an invitation to the King and Princess of Khaistan to come, together with all their retinue.
 For three nights and days a great feast was held in honor of the royal guests.
 Each evening the King and his nobles were served on golden plates and with golden cups, those of lesser rank on silver plates and silver cups.
 And each time the guests were invited to keep the plates and cups as a remembrance.
 Never had anything so splendid been seen.
 Besides the feasting, there were sports and hunting, dances and amusements of all kinds.

-To this the King agreed - why not?
+To this the King agreed.
 Wali Dâd sent the merchant to Nekabad with a number of attendants and with such handsome presents that the Prince came at once.
 Almost at once he fell head over ears in love with the Princess, and she with him.
-Their love grew deeply and soon the two of them were married in Wali Dâd's palace, amidst great rejoicing.
+Their love grew and when it was time for them to wed, the place where they wanted to be married was the palace of Wali Dâd.